 Hereditary spastic paraparesis is a rare hereditary disorder that causes gradual weakness with muscle spasms (spastic weakness) in the legs.

 Hereditary (familial) spastic paraparesis affects both sexes and may begin at any age.
 It affects about 3 of 100,000 people.
-Usually, the gene for this disorder is dominant (see Genetics: Mutation).
+Usually, the gene for this disorder is dominant (see Inheritance of Single-Gene Disorders).
 Therefore, children of a person with the disorder have a 50% chance of developing it.
 This disorder has several forms.
 All forms cause degeneration of the nerve pathways that carry signals from the brain down the spinal cord (to muscles).
 More than one area of the spinal cord may be affected.

 Symptoms may begin at any age—from age 1 to old age—depending on the form.